ChandulaNethmal/chandulanethmal.github.io/_posts/1995-12-20-Deep Dive in to Deep Packet Inspection.md

   - Computer
 toc: true
 ---
-This blog post aims to unravel the intricacies of DPI, exploring its definition, methods, applications, modern technologies, and the challenges it presents in the ever-evolving landscape of cybersecurity.
+This blog post aims to unfold the details of DPI, exploring its definition, methods, applications, modern technologies, and the challenges it presents in the ever-evolving landscape of cybersecurity.

-# Introduction
+# Introduction to DPI

 Deep packet Inspection(DPI) is a techneque in Network traffic monitoring, which is an essential part in computer networks field.
 Simply, packet inspection is the process of extracting details from network packets and use those details for many purposes such as; identify trends, catogorize trafiic into applications, anomalies detection or threat detection and so on.